 The data processing techniques and metrics we have developed in this study can be used globally for model evaluation when satellite-based radars provide global 3D radar observations.
 The GPM radar observations will eventually be able to provide global radar echo coverage (Houze et al., 2019), whose data have been proven consistent with NEXRAD (Wang et al., 2019b).
 However, as discussed in Section 2, the sampling by GPM at 1° model grid elements for only three years of GPM data is insufficient for obtaining robust grid-mean values to compare with the EAMv1 simulation.
-In addition to the restriction in the availability of observational data, the high computation cost with the incorporation of COSP simulator in simulation and the demand of large data space (14,000 core hours and 1.2 TB data per simulation month at hourly output frequency) have hindered the modeling for an extended period.
+In addition to the restriction in the availability of observational data, the high computation cost with the incorporation of COSP simulator in simulation and the demand of large data space (14,000 core hours and 1.2 TB data per simulation month at hourly output frequency) have hindered the modelling for an extended period.
 When GPM has run for a much longer time period and more powerful computational resources become available, it will be a very useful study to evaluate the long-term model simulations at the global scale.
 In addition, the results of this study can provide metrics for evaluating the cumulus parameterizations or provide insights for further improving the cumulus parameterizations like Labbouz et al. (2018), which can be a follow-on work.
+Future studies can also focus on separately evaluating properties in convective and stratiform regions, since the thermodynamic and reflectivity profiles are fundamentally different between the two regions.